Friday Offcuts 20 July 2018

 This flourishing digital culture is paying innovation dividends, as China is home to one in three of the world’s “unicorns,” or start- ups with more than $1 billion in market cap.
 And China now places in the top ranks of global venture-capital investment in virtual reality, autonomous vehicles, 3-D printing, robotics, drones, and artificial intelligence.

-That innovation base is birthing a host of new business models that might soon revitalize other, previously lagging sectors of China’s economy.
+That innovation base is birthing a host of new business models that might soon revitalise other, previously lagging sectors of China’s economy.
 According to a recent report from the McKinsey Global Institute, these new approaches include directly linking business buyers and suppliers in disintermediation plays (Alibaba and others) and disaggregating incumbent value chains as digital attackers move in.

 What might be next?
 Creative destruction on a grand scale, which could ratchet up productivity and the international competitiveness of China’s economy.
 By 2030, 10 to 45 percent of revenue in China’s industries could shift from old business models to new, digitally enabled ones.
-The transformation is picking up steam: in 2013, industries in the United States were 4.9 times more digitized than those in China; in 2016, that figure had fallen to 3.7 times.
+The transformation is picking up steam: in 2013, industries in the United States were 4.9 times more digitised than those in China; in 2016, that figure had fallen to 3.7 times.

 Look for China to continue shaping the global digital landscape and supporting and inspiring entrepreneurship far beyond its own borders.